briannapinson/Databases-Project/SETUP_INSTRUCTIONS.md

 ```

 ## Frontend Setup
+Note: Keep the backend server running.
+Open a new terminal window and navigate back to the project root before proceeding.

 1. Navigate to the frontend folder:
 ```bash
    cd frontend
 ```

-2. Open new terminal and install dependencies:
+2. Install dependencies:
 ```bash
    npm install
 ```